Borsch was probably the first soup I learned to cook. And I learned only by looking at how my mama cooked it.

-Borsch was probably the first soup I learned to cook.
-And I learned only by looking at how my mama cooked it.
-It certainly brings back great memories form my childhood as I always loved its rich color and aroma.
-There are as many borsch recipes out there as there are cooks.
-And almost every woman in Easter Europe has her own style of cooking it.
+Borsch was the first soup I learned to cook.
+I knew only by looking at how my mama cooked it; I had yet to see a written recipe.
+It certainly brings back great memories from my childhood, as I always loved its rich color and aroma.
+There are as many Borsch recipes out there as there are cooks.
+Almost every woman in Eastern Europe has her style of cooking.
 And here is mine!

 Health benefits of Borsch

-• Borsch has a great variety of colorful vegetables (cabbage, carrot, onion, beet, tomato).
-The colors come from different phytonutrients that play many important roles in our health.
-Just to name a few, they are anti-inflammatory, cancer preventers and fighters, they support cardio health and immune function.
+- Borsch has many colorful vegetables (cabbage, carrot, onion, beet, tomato).
+The colors come from different phytonutrients that play many vital roles in our health.
+To name a few, they are anti-inflammatory, cancer preventers and fighters, and support cardiohealth and immune function.

-• Cooking vegetables in liquid and then consuming them with that liquid insures that the minerals and vitamins that escaped into the liquid are not escaping from us.
+- Cooking vegetables in liquid and then consuming them with that liquid ensures that the minerals and vitamins that escape into the liquid do not escape from us.

-• Borsch is an excellent source for beta-carotene, vitamin C and K1, and folate.
+- Borsch is an excellent source of beta-carotene, vitamin C and K1, and folate.

 My Mama's Borsch